brycedrennan/imaginAIry/README.md

 - feature: added `DPM++ 2S a` and `DPM++ 2M` samplers.
 - fix: fix bug with `--show-work`
+- fix: add workaround for pytorch bug affecting MacOS users using the new `DPM++ 2S a` and `DPM++ 2M` samplers.
+- feature: improve progress image logging

 **5.0.0**
 - feature: 🎉 inpainting support using new inpainting model from RunwayML.
 It works really well!
 (Unfortunately it requires a HuggingFace token).